the-furry-hubofeverything/workshop-avatar-support/tankWeasel/tankWeaselV1.md

 Ludwig Göff, for providing many facts about wolverines and feedback on the model.

 Tresch, Ella Fox, Vivi, Kay Ohtie, and others in the Furry VRChat Creators telegram chat, for helping me with troubleshooting Blender and Unity.

+Danny Grey, for making the video to promote the Tank Weasel.

 Nidonocu, for providing the OOBE window template for the unitypackage.